Alabama State takes on Alcorn State in SWAC Tournament - WTOP News

 BOTTOM LINE: Alabama State plays in the SWAC Tournament against Alcorn State.

-The Hornets’ record in SWAC play is 7-11, and their record is 3-10 in non-conference play.
-Alabama State is 2-3 in games decided by less than 4 points.
+The Hornets are 7-11 against SWAC opponents and 3-10 in non-conference play.
+Alabama State is sixth in the SWAC scoring 73.4 points while shooting 41.9% from the field.

-The Braves are 7-11 against SWAC opponents.
-Alcorn State is 5-8 when it wins the turnover battle and averages 12.9 turnovers per game.
+The Braves’ record in SWAC games is 7-11.
+Alcorn State ranks fourth in the SWAC shooting 33.7% from 3-point range.

-Alabama State scores 73.4 points per game, 7.8 fewer points than the 81.2 Alcorn State allows.
-Alcorn State averages 6.5 made 3-pointers per game this season, 1.5 fewer made shots on average than the 8.0 per game Alabama State allows.
+Alabama State scores 73.4 points per game, 7.8 fewer points than the 81.2 Alcorn State gives up.
+Alcorn State averages 66.9 points per game, 10.4 fewer points than the 77.3 Alabama State allows to opponents.

-TOP PERFORMERS: Anderson is shooting 35.0% and averaging 14.5 points for the Hornets.
-Micah Simpsom is averaging 12.8 points over the last 10 games.
+TOP PERFORMERS: Jerquarius Stanback is averaging 8.5 points, 5.6 rebounds and two blocks for the Hornets.
+Micah Simpsom is averaging 2.2 made 3-pointers over the last 10 games.

-Tycen McDaniels is scoring 11.9 points per game and averaging 5.8 rebounds for the Braves.
-Lancaster is averaging 1.8 made 3-pointers over the last 10 games.
+Jameel Morris is averaging 10.3 points and 2.1 steals for the Braves.
+Tycen McDaniels is averaging 14.9 points over the last 10 games.

 LAST 10 GAMES: Hornets: 4-6, averaging 71.5 points, 35.1 rebounds, 12.3 assists, 7.3 steals and 4.0 blocks per game while shooting 41.0% from the field.
 Their opponents have averaged 69.0 points per game.